 With such an difference in cylinder pressures, the timing chain may have jumped/broke, and caused the pistons to hit all the plugs.
+Not all engine wwill do this, but your IS what is called an "Interference Motor".
+Which means if the timing chain breaks, valve damage will occur.
 Although as stated above, the extreme pressures in the cylinders is enough to do that, and to break a piston.

 While driving this way, there were VERY violent things happening in the cylinders.
 Cylinder temperatures would be different from cylinder to cylinder, etc. The engine should be replaced, all the injectors replaced, fuel pump replaced, fuel tank, lines, fuel rail cleaned out, fuel filter replaced, oxygen sensors replaced, catalytic converter checked for damage.

+This is going to be averu expensive repair.
 If you need any more help, just let me know.
-Thanks again for tip/donation- KK.